Gkcloud5/Cloud-engineer-learn-2025/04-Git/Practical works/Test 1/Day1/Understand and Build Foundation.md

 	* AWS ECR
 * Why we need registry:
 	* VPS must download the new docker image during deployment
-	* It can only download from
+	* It can only download from a registry
+* So Pipeline does this:
+	* 1. Build docker image
+	* 2. Push image --> GHCR
+	* 3. VPS pulls the image from GHCR
+	* 4. Run container